pub struct UnsafePinned<T>where

 Sourcepub const fn get_mut_unchecked(&mut self) -> *mut T

-๐ฌThis is a nightly-only experimental API. (unsafe_pinned
+๐ฌThis is a nightly-only experimental API. (unsafe_pinned)Available on crate feature std only.

 pub const fn get_mut_unchecked(&mut self) -> *mut T

-instead to explicitly track the fact that this
+You should usually be using get_mut_pinned instead to explicitly track the fact that this

 memory is โpinnedโ due to there being aliases.